What is Maine's franchise tax?

 • Payroll taxes: Standard employee withholding and unemployment insurance requirements

-• Sales tax: Collection and remittance required for taxable goods and digital services
+• Sales tax: Collection and remittance required for taxable goods and digital products

 • Property taxes: Local assessment on business, real, and personal property